hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 **Mitigation approaches:**

-- All contributors must review and understand AI-generated output before submission.
+- Contributors must review and understand generated code, without blindly accepting it.
-- No blind acceptance of generated code.
-- Contributors must be able to explain any submitted changes.
+- Using code analysers and copyright detection tools such as ScanCode Toolkit, built into CI pipelines.
 - Substantial AI-generated contributions must be disclosed in commit messages.
 - Recognise that producing open-source work means it may itself become training data - but that does not remove the responsibility to ensure no infringements enter the commons.